-To help you answer some of these questions, we’re going to cover the basics of hydroponics, including the different types of hydroponic grow systems as well as the advantages and disadvantages.
-With this information, you’ll be ready to learn more about what hydroponic system is right for you.
+To help you answer some of these questions, we’re going to cover the basics of hydroponics, including the different types of hydroponic grow systems, how to set up these hydroponic systems, as well as the advantages and disadvantages.
+With this information, you’ll be ready to learn more about what type of hydroponic system is right for you.

 Let’s start with the basics.

 As its name suggests, hydroponics involves growing plants in a liquid solution rather than soil.
-Plants obtain all their nutrients from this solution.
+Plants, herbs, flowers, and vegetables growing in a hydroponic system obtain all their nutrients from this solution.